weppos/rubyist/content/rails/design.md

       /* only for boxed */
     }

-##### How to change the @layout-NAME@ namespace

-Each layout should have its own layout namespace attached to the layout file itself.

-##### How to change the @page-NAME@ namespace

-Use the `pagid` Ruby helper at the top of your action file.
-For example, to assign the page namespace `page-account` to the `/accounts/index.html.erb` view file, place the following string at the top of the view file.

-    <% pagid "account" %>

-    ... here your HTML view

-##### Source Code

 Here's the code for the `pagid` helper.

     # Sets/Gets a page id for a view.